 Emily W. Murphy is hearing from Americans demanding she do her job.
-There’s just one problem.
+There’s just one problem: She’s not that Emily W. Murphy.

 “I could forward them to Emily Murphy at GSA and say, ‘I got some of your mail by mistake,’ ” she said.

 As of early Friday afternoon, the GSA’s Murphy had still not signed the transition paperwork.
-And Wang Murphy was still receiving snarky complaints about it.
+And Emily Wang Murphy was still receiving snarky complaints about it.

 Lisa Rein contributed to this report.